 Here is an alternative activity.
-Use two words from the lists in the grey box.
+Use the group of words from the lists in the grey box.

 Sing these words to the tune of "Mary had a little lamb."

-Teacher: "What's the sound that ends these words, Ends these words, Ends these words?
-What's the sound that ends these words: drum and jam."
-Children: /m/
+Teacher: "What's the sound that ends these words,

+Ends these words, Ends these words?
+What's the sound that ends these words: